yifeiy3/SmartappAnalysis/README.md

 ### Static Checking of Samsung Smartapps relationships in a household environment

+For a detailed description of implementation details, view `17355ProjectReport.pdf`.

 This app simply parses the codefile of Samsung Smartapps, and build a relationship graph between devices and their different states.
 The relationship between devices is created by edges represented by the smartapps.